 Solution:

-Choose UV-Protective Finishes: Some timber floor finishes contain UV inhibitors to slow down the fading process.
+Choose UV Protective Finishes: There are some timber floor finishes that have been treated with UV inhibitors to prevent or slow down the process of fading.

 Solution:

-Distribute Weight Evenly: Use protective furniture pads and avoid dragging heavy items across the floor.
+Distribute Weight Evenly: Protective furniture pads should also be used and do not try to drag heavy objects on the floor.

 Felt Under Heavy Furniture: Again, castor cups with felt are a great investment for weight distribution and preventing deep indentations.

-Be Mindful of Shoes: Consider a ‘no shoes indoors’ rule, or at least avoid stilettos on timber floors.
+Be Mindful of Shoes: It is also advisable to have a no shoes policy in the house or at least prohibit high heels when walking on timber floors.

 Leave a comment